Malobika8/All-In-One/SpringDataJPA&SpringBootStarterJPA/EntityManager-Part2-Ch-4.md

 <img width="844" alt="Screenshot 2024-06-25 at 10 22 51 PM" src="https://github.com/Malobika8/All-In-One/assets/111234135/1335f4ae-b76f-4a5e-918b-5b75d7962713">

 This means if we use PersistenceContext or EntityManager, by default it uses PersistenceContextType.TRANSACTION which is why we need to activate the TransactionManager.
-So whenever we do "persist", the transaction begins from method statement 1 and commit happens after the last statement.
+So whenever we do "persist", the transaction begins from method statement 1 and the commit happens after the last statement.

 <img width="829" alt="Screenshot 2024-06-25 at 10 29 06 PM" src="https://github.com/Malobika8/All-In-One/assets/111234135/3dcd11db-6766-458b-a689-5be018f6687b">